New Student Advising

 6. Campus Resources

 The College offers a number of resources for international students to aid in the adjustment to life abroad.
 The Office of International Affairs can help with all logistical aspects, including visas and Optional Practical Training.
-For students for whom English is an additional language, the English Language Institute offers short courses to bolster speaking and writing skills; and the Core Tutors are an excellent source of help as well.
+For students for whom English is an additional language, the English Language Institute offers short courses to bolster speaking and writing skills, and the Core Tutors and Core Writing Tutors are an excellent source of help as well.
 You may also want to consider International Pre-Orientation before the start of Autumn Quarter.
 This is a chance to meet fellow international students and begin to discover Hyde Park and the city of Chicago.

 There is a process you must go through in order to officially set up accommodations through the Student Disability Services (SDS).
 The one caveat to this process is that accommodations will not be immediate.
 It will take time to set up any accommodations, so you should engage with the process as soon as you determine the need for accommodations from SDS.

 Yes!
 You will be assigned to your Academic Adviser in mid-July.
-You will be required to meet with your Academic Adviser (either via phone or video conference) between July 22 and August 16 in order to participate in Pre-Registration.
+You will be required to meet with your Academic Adviser (either via phone or video conference) between Monday, July 21 and Friday, August 15 in order to participate in Pre-Registration.
 If you have questions before you get your adviser assignment, you can contact the College Academic Advising Office.

 See here for information regarding confidential resources on the University of Chicago campus.